Cuban Missile Crisis: The Aftermath

-Cuban Missile Crisis: The Aftermath, also known as The Day After: Fight for Promised Land and known in Russia as Caribbean Crisis (Карибский кризис), is a real-time tactics computer game developed by Russian developer G5 software and published by 1C Company in Russia, Black Bean in Europe and Strategy First in United States.
+Cuban Missile Crisis: The Aftermath, also known as The Day After: Fight for Promised Land and known in Russia as Caribbean Crisis (Карибский кризис), is a real-time tactics computer game developed by Russian developer G5 Software and published by 1C Company in Russia, Black Bean Games in Europe and Strategy First in North America.
 It was made using Nival Interactive's Enigma engine and is similar to Blitzkrieg.

 Plot

 The premise of the game is based on a potential outcome of the Cuban Missile Crisis, where on October 27th, 1962 a USAF U-2 spy plane is shot down over Cuba.
-The action leads to a nuclear exchange, causing millions of casualties across the globe.
+The action precedes armed conflict between the United States and the Soviet Union, which in turn leads to a nuclear exchange, causing millions of casualties across the globe.
 After the exchange, the war is continued by the USSR, the Anglo-American Alliance, China and the European Alliance.
 Each faction, as played out in their campaigns are attempting to avoid the imminent nuclear winter, and scramble towards Africa, South America, Asia and the Pacific.